Intro to Gatekeeper Agents

 Why use it?

-- Skill development — Train reps to confidently and tactfully navigate conversations with gatekeepers.
+- Train reps to confidently and tactfully navigate conversations with gatekeepers.

-- Realism — Authentic scenarios with varied personalities, contexts, and difficulty levels.
+- Authentic scenarios with varied personalities, contexts, and difficulty levels.

-- Coaching insights — Feedback on tone, phrasing, persistence, and compliance.
+- Feedback on tone, phrasing, persistence, and compliance.

-- Scalability — Managers can design gatekeeper scenarios tailored to their industry.
+- Managers can design gatekeeper scenarios tailored to their industry.

 Important product details

-- One for the agent/buyer phase (how well the rep performed with the decision-maker after being transferred).
+- Gatekeeper roleplays use two distinct scorecards: one for the gatekeeper phase (how well the rep got past the gatekeeper) and one for the agent/buyer phase (how well the rep performed with the decision-maker after being transferred).

-2. Gatekeeper Personas
+Gatekeeper Personas

-2.1 Samantha Dawson (Medium) — Professional Secretary
+Kellie Fisher (Medium) — Professional Secretary

 Behavior: